planarvoid/WordPress-Android/CONTRIBUTING.md

 1. Work on a branch and open up a `WIP` PR on GitHub.
 1. Make tested and working commits, and push them frequently.
-1. When your changes are ready for final review, replace the `WIP` lable with `AWAITING REVIEW`.
-Team members are expected to regularly visit the open PRs page and review PRs flagged as awaiting a review.
+1. When your changes are ready for final review, replace the `WIP` label with `AWAITING REVIEW`.
+Team members are expected to regularly visit the open PRs page and review those flagged as awaiting a review.
 1. Wait for two thumbs up for your PR before you merge it.
 Alternatively, wait for one thumb up if you paired on your PR.

 ## Make it simple for others to review your code